kubernetes/website/content/en/docs/concepts/services-networking/ingress.md

 ## Future Work

 Track [SIG Network](https://github.com/kubernetes/community/tree/master/sig-network)
-for more details on the evolution of the ingress and related resources.
+for more details on the evolution of Ingress and related resources.
 You may also track the [Ingress repository](https://github.com/kubernetes/ingress/tree/master) for more details on the evolution of various Ingress controllers.